There are many reasons why you might need, or want, to self-learn Japanese. It might not be possible for you to study in Japan at the moment.

 Recommended resources to self-learn Japanese

-Not sure what tools you can use to learn Japanese at home during self-isolation?
+Not sure what tools you can use to self-learn Japanese at home during self-isolation?
 There are many platforms out there, including: WaniKani for kanji, Anki for creating flashcards to study with, and Japanesepod 101.

 Read more about our recommended apps for learning Japanese.